Troubleshoot querying issues

 For example, John Smith is a member of both the Occupational Health and Safety Committee group and the R&D group, and wants to access the 2017-05-12 Meeting Agenda item.
 In the 2017-05-12 Meeting Agenda item permissions, the Occupational Health and Safety Committee group is allowed to access the desired item, but the R&D group is denied access.
 For this reason, John Smith can’t access 2017-05-12 Meeting Agenda.

-Query Formulation
+Query formulation

-A query may also return unexpected search results because the end user inadvertently included unusual filters, incorrect query expressions or syntax, or a NOT operator.
+A query may also return unexpected search results because the end user inadvertently included unusual filters, incorrect query expressions or query syntax, or a NOT operator.
 Hidden filters can be associated with the search hub or tab to narrow search results.

 • You can revise the syntax used in your query by referring to the examples listed in query syntax.
 Correcting the syntax can help build more relevant search results.